MicrosoftDocs/power-platform/power-virtual-agents/analytics-summary.md

 > [!TIP]
 > By default, the page shows you key performance indicators for the last seven days.
 To change the time period, use the date controls at the top of the page.

-_Analytics sessions_ track user engagement for your bot.
+_Analytics sessions_ track user engagement with your bot and try to capture how well your bot handles user tasks.
+A single conversation can contain one or more analytics sessions.
+Each session is associated with a specific topic.
+The last non-system topic triggered&mdash;or the first system topic triggered, if no non-system topics were triggered&mdash;is associated with the analytic session.

 The summary charts measure how well your bot is doing and help you find the topics with the most impact on your bot's performance.
 A session will time out after 30&nbsp;minutes of inactivity.

 - A session starts when a user interacts with your bot or the bot sends a proactive message to the user.
 The session begins in an _unengaged_ state.
 - A session becomes _engaged_ when a non-system topic is triggered or the session is escalated.
 Once it's engaged, it remains engaged.
 An engaged session will have one of the following outcomes: _resolved_, _escalated_, or _abandoned_.